kyracho/PitchPerfect/README.md

 - The chromatic tuner is accurate to around 1 Hz.
 - The metronome at times begins ever-so-slighly off tempo, for the first few notes.

-Please enjoy this simple and useful app built on minimalist design principles :)
+Please enjoy a simple and useful app built on minimalist design principles :)

-Exclusivly for watchOS.

 <img height="310" alt="Screenshot 2024-08-25 at 7 29 34 PM" src="https://github.com/user-attachments/assets/f9976730-cb27-460f-8fa5-1370744833d0">